 The tax assessing official determines whether property is real property or personal property by considering the manner in which it is attached to or secured to the land and the purpose for which the property is used.

-The state of Alabama is a situs state for the taxability of personal property; therefore, if property is located in the state on October 1 (the lien date), the property is taxable unless specifically exempted.
-The state of Alabama has constitutional and statutory exemptions.
-If you have any questions regarding taxability of personal property, please call our office at 334-242-1525.
+Alabama is a situs state for the taxability of personal property; therefore, if property is located in the state on October 1 (the lien date), then the property is taxable unless specifically exempted.
+Alabama has constitutional and statutory exemptions.
+If you have any questions regarding taxability of personal property, call 334-242-1525.

-The Property Tax division of ALDOR has established procedures in the Alabama Personal Property Appraisal Manual for determining market value and assessed value of personal property.
-All counties in the state of Alabama use this manual to achieve uniformity.
+The Property Tax Division of the Alabama Department of Revenue (ALDOR) has established procedures in the Alabama Personal Property Appraisal Manual for determining market value and assessed value of personal property.
+All counties in Alabama use this manual to achieve uniformity.
 The type of business, type of equipment, acquisition year, and acquisition date are all used in valuation of personal property.
 For example, computer equipment depreciates more quickly than pieces of office furniture.

 Reporting Personal Property